swatimaste00/E2B-Hands-On/README.md

 1. Inbound to SAP S/4HANA

-    In this scenario, Events from Azure IoT are sent to SAP Event Mesh.
+    In this scenario, Events from Azure IoT are sent to SAP Integration Suite, Advanced Event Mesh.
 The Node.js extension application subscribes to SAP Integration Suite, Advanced Event Mesh queue and executes the action that is required to be taken based on the event details.

 2. Outbound from SAP S/4HANA